kaelzhang/bot-state-machine/README.md

 - **name** `string` the name of the option
 - **config** `object`
   - **alias** `Array<string>` the list of aliases of the option
   - **validate** `function(value, key):boolean` throwable async or sync function to validate the option value.
-Instead of returning `false`, you can also throw an error in the function to provide a verbose error message.
+If the function does not throw, the return value indicates whether the given option is successfully validated or not.
+You can also throw an error in the function to provide a verbose error message instead of returning `false`.

-Create a option, ie an argument, for the `command`.
+Create a option, i.e. an argument, for the `command`.

 ### command.action(executor): this